-Neural language models like BERT, XLNet, and GPT-3 picked up headline-grabbing steam over the last couple of years.
+Neural language models like BERT and XLNet picked up headline-grabbing steam over the last couple of years.
 Why is this?

-The machine learning algorithms for common NLP tasks like entity recognition and question answering typically require feature vectors as input.
-Natural language inputs are represented as vectors, and from this point we train models to classify text, cluster documents, answer questions, and the like.2
+The machine learning algorithms for common NLP tasks like entity recognition and question answering generally require feature vectors as input.
+Typically, natural language inputs are represented as vectors, and from this point we train models to classify text, cluster documents, answer questions, and the like.1

-The aforementioned cap has since lifted (arguably disappeared) for many NLP tasks, and we constantly experience the benefits firsthand when we search the web or talk to Alexa.
-NLP advancements exploded in 2018 as a new class of language models arrived: ELMo based on LSTMs, followed by BERT based on the transformer architecture.4 The New Idea of these language models is in their dependency on word context; whereas previous non-contextual word embeddings like word2vec and GloVe encode a given word into exactly one vector, the Sesame Street models are designed to capture language nuance in ways that non-contextual word embeddings can’t by definition.
+The aforementioned cap has since lifted (arguably disappeared, for some NLP tasks) in ways that we experience every day when we search the web or talk to Alexa.
+NLP advancements exploded in 2018 as a new class of language models arrived: ELMo based on LSTMs, followed by BERT based on the transformer architecture.3 The New Idea of these language models is in their dependency on word context; whereas previous non-contextual word embeddings like word2vec and Glove encode a given word into exactly one vector, the Sesame Street models are designed to capture language nuance in ways that non-contextual word embeddings can’t by definition.
 (Can you spot an example in this sentence that would be problematic for word2vec, or are you seeing spots?)

-State-of-the-art language models can be astronomically expensive to train.
-Models like BERT and XLNet learn 100s of millions of parameters — the compute cost to train many neural language models from scratch is prohibitive for most organizations.
-For example, XLNet required training for 5.5 days on 512 TPU v3’s — it would cost more than $500,000 to replicate this on GCP!5 Language model complexity and training cost is only increasing — OpenAI’s GPT-3 model, introduced in May 2020, learns 175 billion parameters and is estimated to have cost over $12M to train.
+State-of-the-art language models are (sometimes astronomically) costly to train.
+Models like BERT and XLNet learn 100s of millions of parameters and the compute cost to train many neural language models from scratch is prohibitive for most organizations.
+As an example, XLNet required training for 5.5 days on 512 TPU v3’s.
+The cost for you to replicate this on GCP would be over $500,000.4 Language model complexity and training cost is only trending higher — OpenAI’s GPT-3 model, introduced in May 2020, learns 175 billion parameters and is estimated to have cost over $12M to train.

-Thanks to the research community and the organizations backing language model research, high-quality pretrained models are freely available for anyone to use.6 Not only are model checkpoints available, but the broader ML library ecosystem makes it straightforward to use these pretrained models in your framework of choice with just a few lines of code.
+Thanks to the research community and the organizations backing language model research, high-quality pretrained models are freely available for anyone to use.5 Not only are the checkpoint bytes available, but the broader ML library ecosystem makes it straightforward to use these pretrained models in your framework of choice with a few lines of code.
 As a result, the aforementioned sequential transfer learning approach to NLP tasks is easy to implement on a reasonable budget.
-In our case, we trained BERT for SQuAD to produce a model that can extract answers to questions about a given passage.
+In our case, we will train a BERT model on the Stanford Question Answering Dataset (SQuAD) to produce a model that can extract answers to questions about a given passage.
 Each experiment required under $20 of compute cost to train on GCP, and we achieve high quality F1 scores in the 87-89% range.
-For comparison’s sake, human performance is 86.8%, and state of the art is 93%.7
+For comparison’s sake, human performance is 86.8%, and state of the art is 93%.6

-Let’s start by training a BERT model for SQuAD on a single GPU.
+Let’s start simple by training a BERT model for SQuAD on a single GPU.
 In this PyTorch example, we use Hugging Face’s Transformers library’s pretrained model, featurization and data loading methods, and reference hyperparameters.
 Training for about 2 epochs on a single GPU yields an F1 score of 88.4% on the validation dataset.
-Not bad at all… but it took well over 7 hours to train!
+Not bad at all… but it took well over 7 hours to train.
 That’s a long time to wait for results, and this is only one well-trodden benchmark NLP task with fixed hyperparameters.
-If you or your team need to train on more data, tune hyperparameters, train models for other NLP tasks, or develop and debug models for custom downstream tasks, spending a day or longer to train each model would grind progress to a crawl.
+If you or your team need to train on more data, tune hyperparameters, train models for other NLP tasks, or develop and debug models for custom downstream tasks, needing a day or longer to train a model would significantly hamper progress.

-In the remainder of this post, we show how to use Determined’s distributed training features to perform the same training task about 14 times faster, while achieving the same model accuracy!
+In the remainder of this post, we are going to divide and conquer model training with Determined’s distributed training capability, so that we can get the same model performance in a fraction of the wall clock time.
 In the process, we’ll surface the key factors affecting scaling performance and offer practical guidance for effective distributed training.

-Thanks to Determined’s standardized model paradigm, training a model on multiple GPUs requires no code changes.
-Every result that follows, whether training with 2 GPUs on a single machine or 16 GPUs across multiple machines, only required a configuration change.
+Thanks to Determined’s standardized model paradigm, distributing your training workload across multiple GPUs (potentially on multiple machines) requires no code changes.
+Every result that follows, whether leveraging 2 GPUs on a single machine or 16 GPUs across multiple machines, only required a configuration change.

-The following graph and table show wall clock training time as we scale from 1 to 8 NVIDIA K80 GPUs,9 all on a single machine on GCP.
+The following graph and table show wall clock training time as we scale from 1 to 8 NVIDIA K80 GPUs,8 all on a single machine.
 For these experiments, we fixed both the per-GPU batch size and the total number of epochs to train.

 |# GPUs||Training Time (minutes)||Per-GPU Scaling Efficiency|

 This is a decent initial result — we aren’t achieving linear scaling, but our scaling efficiency remains above 80%, and also we managed to get wall clock training time for the BERT SQuAD model down to an hour.
-We achieved an F1 score of 87-88% on the validation dataset for all four experiments.
+Validation set F1 was 87-88% for all four experiments.

 In our results above, there is a clear downward trend in scaling efficiency as we increase the degree of training parallelism.
 What’s going on there?
 Maybe we can live with the results at this scale, but what if we had a much heavier-weight training workload that we wanted to distribute across 64 GPUs?
 The trend is not playing in our favor.

 A natural theory for what might be happening is that training is communication-bound.
-To distribute training over 8 GPUs, Determined divides the training dataset into 8 shards, independently trains 8 models (one per GPU) for a minibatch, and then aggregates and communicates gradient updates so that all 8 copies of the model have the same weights.
-Then we repeat this process of forward & backward pass followed by gradient aggregation, for every batch.10 As we discuss in our blog here and in our product documentation here, communication-reducing techniques like large batch training can help to reduce wall clock training time.
-Such techniques are particularly promising when GPUs are connected via PCI-E as opposed to higher-bandwidth (yet more expensive) NVLink.11
+To distribute training over 8 GPUs, we divide our training dataset into 8 shards, independently train 8 models (one per GPU) for one batch, and then aggregate and communicate gradients so that all models have the same weights.
+Then we repeat this process of forward & backward pass followed by gradient aggregation, for every batch.9 As we discuss in our blog here and in our product documentation here, communication-reducing techniques like large batch training can help to reduce wall clock training time.
+Such techniques are particularly promising when GPUs are connected via PCI-E as opposed to higher-bandwidth (yet more expensive) NVLink.10

 Let’s see if this theory plays out for our model.
 With Determined, you can adjust your per-slot batch size with a configuration change, though bear in mind that even small increases can quickly exhaust GPU memory because the intermediate state needed for the forward and backward pass scale with the size of the model and are linearly dependent on the batch size.
-Instead, we kept GPU memory requirements moderate in order to run on lower cost NVIDIA K80s.
-We accomplished this by leveraging a Determined distributed training optimization that reduces both inter-GPU communication and per-GPU memory requirements.
+Instead, we will keep our GPU memory requirements moderate so that we can run on lower cost NVIDIA K80s.
+We accomplish this by leveraging a Determined distributed training optimization that reduces both inter-GPU communication and per-GPU memory requirements.
 This aggregation frequency configuration option specifies the number of forward and backward passes to perform before communicating gradient updates across GPUs.
 In the following table, we see that increasing our aggregation frequency definitely helps runtime: